1byte-yoda/retail-analytics-pipeline/business_requirements.md

 grain for the fact table,
 I also removed other candidates for dimension in the lineitem table that's not relevant to our business use case.
 Also, to be robust with Slowly Changing Dimension, I added the updated_at attribute for each dimension tables.
+You can check [this file](https://github.com/1byte-yoda/retail-analytics-pipeline/blob/master/services/postgres_dw/scripts/table_ddl.sql) for the DDL queries used to build this schema.
 ![star-schema](docs/images/dw-star-schema.png)

 ### Business Rules